This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 3. Jal Mahal – The Water Palace

 Set amid the beautiful Man-Sarovar Lake, Jal Mahal is a magnificent sight!
-The five-storied building, which dates back to the 1750s, was actually never built with the intention of it being used as a palace.
-The ruler at the time, Madho Singh, just wanted it as a hunting lodge for himself and as a place for his duck hunting parties.
-Of the five stories, four(!!) floors remain underwater when the lake is full.
-The palace is not open to the public so one can only marvel at its beauty from afar.
+The five-story building, which dates back to the 1750s, was never intended to be used as a palace.
+The ruler at the time, Madho Singh, just wanted it as a hunting lodge for himself and his duck hunting parties.

 You’ll drive by Jal Mahal on your way from town to the forts so it’s a great place to relax for a little while.
 Have a coconut and enjoy the scenic view of the palace and all the beautiful birds.

 As you can see in the photo below there’s a lot of trash in the grass.
 Jaipur and India, in general, have a huge waste management issue.
 Trash and different kinds of waste are literally scattered everywhere.
-I will talk more about this and the poverty situation in a separate post.
-I just have so many thoughts and impressions to work through after this trip.

-4. Have lunch at Rambagh Palace’s The Rajput Room or Samode Haveli Restaurant
+Have lunch at Rambagh Palace’s The Rajput Room or Samode Haveli Restaurant

 It’s really worth spending the extra money just to see the inside of these old jewels.
 But if you’re already staying in a palace or Haveli or you don’t want to splurge on lunch, check out Handi restaurant.
 It has one of the best rooftops in Jaipur and serves up some of the most delicious Indian food I’ve ever tasted.